 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 27 we remember the Venerable Poemen (often spelled Pimen) who was one of the most prominent of the desert-dwelling ascetics.
+The Venerable Poemen (often spelled Pimen) who was one of the most prominent of the desert-dwelling ascetics.
 He was born in Egypt in the fifth century.
 As a young man, Poemen visited great monastics, sharing their way of living and learning from them.
 He spent the rest of his life as a monk in the Egyptian desert.

 In any collection of sayings of the desert fathers, quotations from Poemen will fill several pages.
 He clearly had a strong and lasting effect on those around him, teaching others by the example of his disciplined and holy life.
 Those who knew him and lived with him remembered and recorded what he said.